 Historical Variability of Circumpolar Deep Water in the Bellingshausen Sea, Antarctica

-Christina LoBuglio1, Lena M. Schulze Chretien1, Andrew F Thompson2 and Kevin Speer3, (1)Jacksonville University, Marine Science Research Institute, Jacksonville, FL, United States, (2)California Institute of Technology, Pasadena, United States, (3)Florida State University, Geophysical Fluid Dynamics Institute(GFDI), Department of Scientific Computing(DSC), Tallahassee, United States
+Christina LoBuglio1, Lena M. Schulze Chretien1, Andrew F Thompson2 and Kevin Speer3, (1)Jacksonville University, Marine Science Research Institute, Jacksonville, FL, United States, (2)California Institute of Technology, Pasadena, CA, United States, (3)Florida State University, Geophysical Fluid Dynamics Institute(GFDI), Department of Scientific Computing(DSC), Tallahassee, United States

 Abstract: